leon4rd/test/README.md

-## What did one wall say to the other wall?
-I'll meet you at the corner!
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!